Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <span id="link05d4c12a_5c94_4a05_a05d_102c53684d3d" class="anchor"></span>Table
-'[Life Cycle Status](#link05d4c12a_5c94_4a05_a05d_102c53684d3d)' lists all coding of the Life Cycle Status defined for the OPTIGA™.
+'[Life Cycle Status](#link05d4c12a_5c94_4a05_a05d_102c53684d3d)' lists all coding of the Life Cycle Status defined for the OPTIGA™ Trust M.

 52. > Life Cycle Status